eudoxia0/eudoxia0.github.io/article/_drafts/tools-for-thought.md

 - **Journalling:** 86% of the nodes in my personal wiki are journal entries.
 Mostly there's no reason for them to be there, they are rarely linked to by anything.
-I have this fallacious view that I have to use the app, therefore I should use it every day, and the obvious thing you can do every day is write a daily entry that has, say, the tasks for today along with journal-like text.
+I have this fallacious view that I have to use the app to justify the time investment, therefore I should use it every day, and the obvious thing you can do every day is write a daily entry that has, say, the tasks for today along with journal-like text.
 Rarely do journal entries link to anything except incidentally.

 - **Todo Lists:** I used to write todo lists in the daily entries in my personal wiki.
 But this is very spartan: what about recurring tasks, due dates, reminders, etc.?
-Now I am a happy user of [Todoist][todo] and I'm not looking back.
+Now I am a very happy user of [Todoist][todo] (which has increased my productivity at least 150%) and I'm not looking back.

 [todo]: https://todoist.com/